 Generate a skill from a session

 Open a captured session in paper console and generate a skill from it.
-You can seed the draft with a short hint — a name, description, type, or tags — and the console extracts a first SKILL.md from the session’s prompts, tool calls, and turns.
+You can seed it with a short hint — a name, description, type, or tags — and the console extracts a first SKILL.md from the session’s prompts, tool calls, and turns.

 Because the skill comes from a real run, it reflects what actually worked, not a best-guess written from memory.